timarney/redux-trackjs-logger/README.md

 #The Inspiration
-I was listening to @react30 ... at this point https://youtu.be/JTFYyK3yFmE?t=698 :bulb: :bulb: :bulb:
+I was listening to @react30 ... at about this point https://youtu.be/JTFYyK3yFmE?t=698 :bulb: :bulb: :bulb:

+So I tried something and tweeted about it https://twitter.com/timarney/status/764192482535940096 and here we are (**check the note about the future below**).

 #What
 Error tracking services such as TrackJS offer great insights into where errors happen.
 They give us stack traces, network information, grouped error reports and much more.